Gift Letters For Your Mortgage: A Guide

 - Your nieces and nephews (including step-relatives)

-- Your in-laws (including parents, grandparents, aunts, uncles, brothers-in-law and sisters-in-law)
+- Your in-laws (including parents, grandparents, aunts, uncles, brothers-in-law, sisters-in-law and future in-laws)

 - Your siblings (including step-relatives, foster and adoptive siblings)